Venpet–Venoil collision

 The Venpet–Venoil collision was a maritime accident involving sister supertankers; the Liberian-registered Venoil and Venpet, in dense fog off the coast of South Africa on 16 December 1977.
 The tankers were travelling in opposite directions; the Venoil fully laden with over 250,000 tonnes of crude oil bound for Halifax, Canada, and the Venpet, travelling in ballast, headed for Kharg Island, Iran.
 The Venoil ploughed into the Venpet, eventually leading to the spilling of approximately 26,600–30,500 tonnes of crude oil.
 The tankers were sister ships owned and operated by Bethlehem Steel Corporation.
-Both ships were manned by Taiwanese crews.
+Both ships were crewed by Taiwanese sailors.

 History

 Both tankers were constructed in Nagasaki, Japan by Mitsubishi Heavy Industries, Ltd, work beginning on the Venoil in October 1972 and the Venpet in January 1973.
 The vessels were completed in March and June 1973 respectively at the cost of approximately US$28 million each.
 Each vessel was more than 330,000 deadweight (DWT) which, at the time, classified them as Very Large Crude Carriers (VLCCs).
 The current classification for vessels over 300,000 DWT is Ultra Large Crude Carriers (ULCC).